Bonartze/HotelTravel/README.md

 ## Usage

-- Open the Streamlit app in your browser at `http://localhost:8501` (If you launched web locally, using docker).
+- Open the Streamlit app in your browser at `http://localhost:8501` (If you launched it locally, using docker).
 - Use the interactive map to explore hotels and attractions.
 - Access the Telegram bot using `/start` command and explore features like distance calculations, hotel ratings, and more.